Dealogic/webpack-vsts-extension/DETAILS.md

 ## <a id="what-the-build-step-does"></a>What The Build Step Does

-This build step is using the webpack's node.js API to compile a 'web' application into a bundle.
+This build step is using the webpack's command line tool to compile a 'web' application into a bundle.
 The result, warnings and errors are reported onto the build summary section.

 ## <a id="usage"></a>Usage